renerichter/customHTTPserver/documentation/challenge-08-TaskQueue.md

     - so for now: 1 for DistributedBookingSystem
 - On this addition also
     - ✅test caching -> what is in the cache and why is it not re-used -> test with all the same entries.

+### Findings

+- using `asyncio`-package only, instead of using sockets and asyncio interchangeable,  was such a relief
+- making the `tasks` part of `asyncNode` helped with task-chaining
+- converting the whole `asyncDistributedBookingSystem` (aDBS) to an `async` function and basing it completely on `asyncio` made management of data-forwarding easier

+### Things to do

+- test whether the speed and bandwidth of `aDBS` is a limiting factor of the whole system or if the read and write-streams are peer-to-peer only